-The 89th Congress held by the Association of Scottish Philatelic Societies was held in Perth during the 20th and 21st April where the Scottish Philatelic Society played host for the two days, and Richard Cuthbertson presided as President.
+The 89th Congress was held by the Association of Scottish Philatelic Societies in Perth during the 20th and 21st April where Scottish Philatelic Society were the host society for the two days, and Richard Cuthbertson presided as President.

-As hosts for the event Scottish Philatelic Society, who were celebrating their 125th Birthday, produced a Cover, Postcard, Labels and a Smiler Sheet to mark the event.
-The theme for this congress was 125 Years of Scottish Philately.
+As hosts for the event Scottish Philatelic Society have produced a Cover, a Postcard, a Smiler Sheet and a Commemorative Labels to mark the event.

 Click on any of the following images to enlarge them on a seperate tab or page.